unfoldingWord-dev/Unlocked-Greek-Lexicon-Info/docs/markdown.rst

 21. #### Citations:
 ^^^^^^^^^^^^^^^^^^^
 This marker’s data should contain each Scripture reference associated with this sense of the lemma.
 For a sense with many references, you may choose a subset of those that you believe would be most beneficial for the users of this lexicon.
 Omitting some for the sake of brevity would be the reason to specify No for the `9. * All Scriptures cited: Yes/No`_ .
-These citations must follow the format discussed in `Scripture Links`_, above.
-Optionally one or more of these references can be preceded by a narrative discussion or by either or both of the actual UGNT Greek text and the English translation, the latter should suffixed with the translation source identified as three to four capital letters enclosed in parenthesis: e.g. (ULB),(NASB),(ESV),or (NIV).
+Each citation instance must be made up of only one `Scripture Links`_, defined above.
+Optionally a citation instance can be preceded by a narrative discussion or by either or both of the actual UGNT Greek text and an English translation, the latter should be suffixed with the translation source identified as three to four capital letters enclosed in parenthesis: e.g. (ULT),(NASB),(ESV),or (NIV).
 If narrative discussion is entered this should be preceded with a tilde, “~”.
-This narrative discussion may include a single `Greek Lemma Link`_ or `Hebrew Lemma Links`_ but these must follow the documented syntax for those, with the exception that this Greek lemma link does not require a gloss or definition, but if present, it should be preceded by a comma, and not a colon as in the standard form.
-If a gloss or definition for a Hebrew lemma link is provided, it should be preceded by a comma, and not a colon as in the standard form.
+This narrative discussion may include a single `Greek Lemma Link`_ or a single `Hebrew Lemma Links`_ but these must follow their documented syntax.
+An exception to this is that *this* Greek lemma link does not require a gloss or definition, but if it is present, it should be preceded by a comma, and not a colon as in the standard form.
+If a gloss or definition for a Hebrew lemma link is provided, it should be preceded by a comma, and not a colon as in its standard form.
 If any narrative discussion is entered it should precede the UGNT text or English translation.
-There should be a semicolon preceding the UGNT text, if entered, and a semicolon preceding the English translation, if entered.
-If any or all of these three preceding data pieces are entered they should be separated from the references with a colon.
-It should be noted that any narrative discussion is terminated by either a semicolon or colon, as documented above.
-Multiple citation instances should be separated by a comma.
+If entered, there should be a semicolon preceding the UGNT text and a semicolon preceding the English translation, if entered.
+It should be noted that if the UGNT text is entered it would be most beneficial for the downstream translators to have this Greek entered in Greek lemma link format to support hotlinks to the lemmas for each of those Greek words.
+For this case of entering Greek lemma links, no gloss/definition data should follow each link.
+Also, where the current Greek lemma occurs within that UGNT text, that Greek word should not be in Greek lemma link format since that hotlink would send the translator back to the current lemma file.
+It should be entered as simple Greek text.
+If any or all of these three preceding data pieces are entered they should be separated from their Scripture link with a colon.
+It should be noted that any narrative discussion is terminated by either a semicolon if there is inserted UGNT and/or English translation or by a colon if neither of these is inserted.
+To not overburden the translators and not have a congested file, the UGNT text and English translation should be entered for only the first citation link instance.
+Multiple citation instances must be separated by a comma.
 No termination mark should be entered for this data except for the citation data of the last Sense level in the lemma file.
 For this last citation data in the file, it should be terminated with a period.
 As discussed in `8. * Instances in the New Testament: <count>`_, above, annotations to this citation data should be made to identify which references have more than 1 instance of this lemma.
-As with other marker data, this can span multiple, consecutive, lines in the file with no blank lines between them.
+This identification must be enclosed within curly brackets “{}”.
+It may be just standard textual narrative or it may include one or more Sense links.
+As with other marker data, this data can span multiple, consecutive, lines in the file with no blank lines between them.
 Examples of the format for this annotation are:
 ::

      {Under Sense 1.0 of lemma καινός, G25370}